RolandoBernal/book-gallery/README.md

 # book-gallery
 This is an ASP.NET MVC project.
-The objective ot this Project is to store information about books I have read.
+The objective of this Project is to store information about books I have read.